ayushais/deep_3d_descriptor/README.md

 ```

-For visualizing the correspondences between the descriptors and aligning the poinclouds using estimated correspondences.
-For aligning the pointclouds, we provide an option of using RANSAC.
-If RANSAC option is enabled, then the correspondences shown are from the inlier set estimated by RANSAC.
+For visualizing the correspondences and using them to align the pointclouds (--use_ransac for inlier correspondences only)

 ```
 ./visualize_deep_3d_feature_correspondences